JadeCong/JadeCong.github.io/contents/projects/example_project.md

 ## Example Project

-Example project is a page for posting a real page related to project which will be published.
+Example project is a post-type post related to project which will be published.